Discussions and actions must change policies, programs, and consistent evaluations.

 Dr. Dennis lived in North Carolina for 17 years, in Raleigh for the doctorate and in Winston-Salem for a full-time faculty position.

-Now living in the city of Baltimore, Maryland, Dr. Dennis's work is local, national, and global.
+Dr. Dennis's work is local, national, and global.

 Dr. Dennis's areas of specialization, community involvement, teachings, writings, and interviews.